Plateau pika: Role in the ecosystem

-Plateau pikas are considered to be a keystone species as they play a role in recycling nutrients in soil, providing food to predators such as; foxes, weasels, falcons, Asia pole cat, upland buzzard, and owls.
-They also provide microhabitats by increasing plant richness and their burrows provides nests for small birds and reptiles.

-According to the Chinese biologists who have studied the wildlife of the Hoh Xil (northern part of the Tibetan Plateau), plateau pikas are the favorite food of the area's brown bears.
+The plateau pika is considered to be a keystone species as it plays a role in recycling nutrients in soil, providing food to predators such as foxes, weasels, falcons, Asia pole cats, upland buzzards, and owls.
+In Hoh Xil (northern part of the Tibetan Plateau), the plateau pika is the favorite food of the area's brown bears.

 In addition to its role as a prey base, the plateau pika is important for soil health in meadows; the burrowing of the species helps to aerate the soil.
-The species is currently considered threatened, mostly due to aggressive poisoning campaigns by Chinese populations, predominantly to eliminate competition for food with livestock.
+It also provides microhabitats by increasing plant richness and its burrows provide nests for small birds and reptiles.

 Mating

-Plateau pikas have mating systems such as monogamous and polygynandrous groups, which contain about three males and 3 to 4 females per family along with their offspring.
+The plateau pika forms both monogamous and polygynandrous groups, which contain about three males and 3 to 4 females per family along with their offspring.
 Females can produce 2 to 5 litters of about 2 to 7 offspring with a three-week interval in between each litter which is why this group of lagomorphs are known to have the fastest growth rates of their order.
 Their breeding season lasts from April to August and the young do not disperse in the year of birth.
 Males form hierarchies and females are usually philopatric forming reproductive alliances, helping each other in the care of their offspring, males also contribute in parental care when deterring a predator by emitting an alarm call.
 Pikas are social animals that live in families of two to five adults and their offspring.
 Males and females both contribute in protecting their family groups from intruders displaying aggressive behaviors towards others who are not part of their family.

 Adaptations

-Since plateau pikas live in such extremely cold environments and are a non-hibernating species, they have acquired physiological adaptations to better assist with their survival.
-These adaptations include their high resting metabolic rate and non- shivering thermogenesis along with the production of leptin which is a thermogenesis regulatory hormone.
+Since the plateau pika lives in such extremely cold environments and is a non-hibernating species, it has acquired physiological adaptations to better assist with its survival.
+These adaptations include a high resting metabolic rate and non-shivering thermogenesis along with the production of leptin.

 Unlike hibernating mammals, plateau pikas do not merely rely on excess body fat to combat extremely cold climates.
 One important physiological adaptation is their ability to alter the type of their adipose tissue, from white to brown, which promotes non-shivering thermogenesis.

+Due to the extremely high altitudes, the plateau pika faces risks posed by hypoxia.
+It evolved a lower maximum heart rate.
+This allows enhanced and more protected cardiac function by minimizing stress on the heart from the altitude.
+The plateau pika has also evolved an increase in oxygen regulation throughout the bloodstream and tissues to fight off the harmful effects of decreased oxygen.
+It also adapted an ability to concentrate metabolic function on the heart and lungs through the lessening of oxygen reliance by reduced fatty acid metabolism.
+The plateau pika has adapted a strengthened myocardial connective tissue band in the heart, an ability to stabilize its bodily environment, and is able to lessen hypoxic damage from immune regulation.